Captain Who Rescued Migrants At Sea Refuses Paris Medal, Calling It Hypocritical

 The captain of a controversial ship that saved migrants in the Mediterranean Sea has refused to accept a medal for her work.

 Pia Klemp, who is German, gained attention for rescuing thousands of stranded migrants with her crew as part of the nongovernmental organization Sea Watch International.
-For her efforts, she reportedly faces up to 20 years in prison in Italy, where the hardline anti-immigrant government accused her of assisting illegal immigration.
+For her efforts, she reportedly faces up to 20 years in prison in Italy, where the hard-line anti-immigrant government accused her of assisting illegal immigration.

-In a Facebook message published Tuesday night, Klemp announced that she was rejecting the Grand Vermeil Medal, a medal awarded by the city of Paris for bravery.
+In a Facebook message published Tuesday night, Klemp announced that she was rejecting the Grand Vermeil Medal, which the city of Paris awards for bravery.
 She told Mayor Anne Hidalgo that the city was brimming with hypocrisy.

 "Your police [steal] blankets from people that you force to live on the streets, while you raid protests and criminalize people that are standing up for rights of migrants and asylum seekers. ...
 You want to give me a medal for actions that you fight in your own ramparts," Klemp wrote in the scathing post.